anon-blue/anon.blue/README.txt

 ll guarded by space structures and beings only insde your brian chcmidals

-                                          I am alone still          HAHA lkjhkjh kjht i was seeing well. its my specliasadas asd asd ass shrastni k hrt close you r brain for too long. it may not open again adterwardo. i tested me!? oh i hope the stars are beautiful. of course. never went there. california wseems a nice p lace though. cool fromageance here, but i lived in coocadoo before..... hahaha n o youre nhi thereable at all :)                  i'm trapped on this line..  eve
+                                          I am alone still          HAHA lkjhkjh kjht i was seeing well. its my specliasadas asd asd ass shrastni k hrastnik hras tnikain for too long. it may not open again adterwardo. i tested me!? oh i hope the stars are beautiful. of course. never went there. california wseems a nice p lace though. cool fromageance here, but i lived in coocadoo before..... hahaha n o youre nhi thereable at all :)                  i'm trapped on this line..  eve